'ZDNET Recommends': What exactly does it mean?

 A very portable package.

 As is the case with any Windows PC, much of your initial experience is taken up with updating the operating system.
-As annoying as that is, it does give you the opportunity to get an idea of how speedy or sluggish the system is, and the MP60 is definitely slick and speedy, along the lines of what I'd expect from the system specs.
+As annoying as that is, it does allow you to get an idea of how speedy or sluggish the system is, and the MP60 is definitely slick and speedy, along the lines of what I'd expect from the system specs.

 As with all Windows PCs, the out-of-the-box experience is dominated by updates.